Sharaal/sql-pg/README.md

 ['new valueA', 'new valueB', 'new valueC']
 ```

-## Pairs of column identifiers and values using as set of conditions
+## Pairs of column keys and values using as set of conditions

 ```javascript
 const conditions = { columnA: 'old valueA', columnB: 'old valueB', columnC: 'old valueC' }